 Can Cover Scratches on the Surface

-The application of beeswax for wood as furniture polish can cover and seemingly “repair” sun-damaged surfaces and scratches due to continuous use.
+I’ve noticed that beeswax, when used as furniture polish, can masking sun-induced wear and those inevitable scratches from daily use.
 This coating is readily absorbed by the wood fibers compared to other wood polish.

 Beeswax coating can seal wood, thus waterproofing your furniture.
 Beeswax finish contains high levels of carbon paraffin which seals and serves as a protective coating on the wooden surfaces from moisture and sunlight.